cran-task-views/ModelDeployment/ModelDeployment.md

   applications.
 The following packages are based on PMML:
   - The `r pkg("pmml")` package provides the main interface to PMML.
-  - The `r pkg("pmmlTransformations")` package allows
-    for data to be transformed before using it to construct models.
-    Builds structures to allow functions in the PMML package to output transformation details in addition to the model in the resulting PMML file.
   - The `r pkg("arules")` package provides the infrastructure for representing, manipulating and analyzing transaction data and patterns (frequent itemsets and association